UNINETTSigma2/documentation/jobs/running-scientific-software.md

 #### Interconnect - InfiniBand

-A cluster (using Betzy as the example) contains a rather large number of nodes (Betzy 1344) with an interconnect that enable efficient delivery of messages (Message Passing Interface, MPI) between the nodes.
+A cluster (using Betzy as the example) contains a rather large number of nodes (Betzy 1344) with an interconnect that enables efficient delivery of messages (Message Passing Interface, MPI) between the nodes.
 On Betzy Mellanox InfiniBand is used, in a HDR-100 configuration.
-The HDR (High Data Rate) standard is 200 Gbits/s and HDR 100 is half of this.
+The HDR (High Data Rate) standard is 200 Gbits/s and HDR-100 is half of this.
 This is a tradeoff, as each switch port can accommodate two compute nodes.
 All the compute nodes are connected in a Dragonfly topology.
 (While not fully symmetrical, tests have shown that the slowdown by spreading the ranks randomly around the compute